arfan/DesignPattern/README.md

 a superclass, usually an abstract superclass, and defines the skeleton of an operation in terms of a number of high-level steps.
 These steps are themselves implemented by additional helper methods in the same class as the template method.

+## Composite Pattern

+In software engineering, the composite pattern is a partitioning design pattern.
+The composite pattern describes a group of objects that is treated the same way as a single instance of the same type of object.
+The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
+Implementing the composite pattern lets clients treat individual objects and compositions uniformly.